Quick Facts: Earning an Ed.D. in Arkansas

 Arkansas State University

-The College of Education & Behavioral Science (COEBS) has info on COEBS Scholarships.
+A-State’s College of Education & Behavioral Science (COEBS) has info on COEBS Scholarships.
 Be sure to check out the section on Educational Leadership, Curriculum, and Special Education, since there are at least two awards for doctoral students, including the Dr. Eugene W. Smith Research Fellowship.

-Another useful site is ASU’s section on Graduate Students: Paying for College, where you’ll find info on tuition & fees, assistantships, grants, scholarships, and loans.
+Another useful site is A-State’s section on Graduate Students: Paying for College, where you’ll find info on tuition & fees, assistantships, grants, scholarships, and loans.
 According to the Ed.D. handbook, the Center for Excellence in Education offers Graduate Assistantships to a limited number of qualified doctoral students.

 Arkansas Tech University